Automatic curd maker machine with thick homemade dahi

 Best Yogurt Maker Machines in India

 There are only a handful of dedicated yogurt maker machines available in India.
-The category is small, and most options cluster around Rs 800–2,000.
+The category is small.
+Most options cost between Rs 800 and Rs 2,000.
 Here is how the main contenders compare:

 Feature InstaCuppa Agaro Classic HSR Lifelong Kent